Fruit & flowers

 Enter Ernest MORSE

-Ernest Morse is listed as 'fruit & rose grower & horticulturalist, The Vineyards' in the commercial section of Kelly's Directories for 1908, 1912, 1922, but there is no evidence he actually resided in Bracon Ash.
-William Stackyard was his gardener (1912) and the resident at the Vineyards in 1911 is Charles Chambers 43, farm bailiff.
+Ernest Morse is listed as 'fruit & rose grower & horticulturalist, The Vineyards' in the commercial section of Kelly's Directories for 1908, 1912, 1922, but he never resided in Bracon Ash.
+As landowner he was eligible to vote in Bracon Ash, but in the Register of Electors for the 1920s and early '30s his 'abode' is Dell Side, Eaton.
+William Stackyard was his gardener (1912), and the resident at the Vineyards in 1911 is Charles Chambers 43, farm bailiff.
 Ernest was one of the three sons of David Morse, market gardener in Eaton, and all of them trained as nurserymen.
 By the time Joseph Church's business folded, Ernest would have been about 35 and probably looking for land for his own business.
 He took over fields in many areas within reach of Eaton - at St Faiths (north of the City), Bunwell and elsewhere as well as Bracon Ash.
 He became a very successful rose grower with a fragrant red rose named in his honour - and still available from Peter Beales (another flower business that started in nearby Swardeston, and later moved to Attleborough).

 Arthur MIDDLETON, market gardener